 “Humans!
-The agents were involved with Operation Noah, so we have good reason to believe the missing Humans were aboard that vessel as well!”
+The agents were involved with Project Noah, so we have good reason to believe the missing Humans were aboard that vessel as well!”

 The general’s expression immediately became fearful.
 “These are dire circumstances indeed, but I do not believe Alquabor should be your focus.
 It seems as though your agents are to blame for this debacle.
 This is a Quorilaxian matter, Admiral.”

 “You are right, General; it is they who should be doing the explaining, but they are now presumed dead!
 I fail to see what objective they hoped to accomplish, and now that you killed them, we may never know!
 We have been denied a crucial opportunity to answer many questions!”

 “I already apologized to you, Admiral, despite no wrongdoing on the part of me or my people.
 We are just as shocked and concerned as you are about what transpired here, but Alquabor is not responsible.”

 “You fired upon an unarmed vessel and most likely killed Quorilaxians and Humans alike!
 The Humans were already in grave danger of extinction without your assistance!
 I am afraid you are very responsible in this matter, General!”